ziadtawfeek/web/_pages/book-shelf.md

 ### This is the list of books in my library that I read or partially read recently.
 Highlighted are the books I’ve loved the others I thought were okay

-- **The Courage to Be Disliked: How to Free Yourself, Change your Life and Achieve Real Happiness**
+- **The Courage To Be Disliked: How To Free Yourself, Change Your Life and Achieve Real Happiness**
 - Rejection Proof: How I Beat Fear and Became Invincible Through 100 Days of Rejection
 - When Things Fall Apart: Heart Advice For Difficult Times
 - Thinking in Bets: Making Smarter Decisions When You Don't Have All the Facts